-Closing the deal can be a walk in the park once you’ve immerse yourself in your product.
+Closing the sale can be a walk in the park once you’ve immerse yourself in your product.
 Once you understand the value you bring to the customer and can speak with boldness and confidence, the deal is almost done.** ←Tweet This**

-17. Listen and Let Customers Tell You What They Need
+17. Listen and Let Customers Tell You What They Need To Close The Sale

 “How can I help you?”
 Those are the five magic words.
 No matter what you’re selling or who you’re selling to, those world can make the sale.
 They’re more than just words, though.
 They’re a mindset.
 When you put yourself in the mindset of helping the customer, listening more than talking, and putting your needs last, everyone wins.
 The customer will tell you exactly what she wants to buy, and all you need to do is sell what she wants.

 Yes, it’s simple.
 Yes, it can be easy.
 No, it doesn’t have to be icky, sleazy, or just plain annoying.
-Cheers!
+Cheers! ↑Tweet This

 18. Use Emotion & Logic in Your Presentation